akhsiM/akhsiM.github.io/Random/_posts/2019-08-29-My Org-Publish script.md

 Why script?
 So I can perform this action within the Terminal comfortably before incorporating it in a bash script.

-Oh, about the bash script, actual full workflow that I set up involves a bash script that does a few other things that may be covered in another post.
+Oh, about the bash script, the actual full workflow that I set up involves a bash script that does a few other things that may be covered in another post.
 However the following content will be solely about the org-publish script.

 There is also a setup file that I host on my github.
 This setup file is referenced on the preamble of all my Org files.
 It is used for htmlizing and CSS styling.